Ted Baillieu

 Edward Norman Baillieu AO (born 31 July 1953) is a former Australian politician who was Premier of Victoria from 2010 to 2013.
 He was a Liberal Party member of the Victorian Legislative Assembly from 1999 to 2014, representing the electorate of Hawthorn.
 He was elected leader of the Liberal Party in opposition in 2006, and served as Premier from 2010 until 2013 after winning the 2010 state election.
 He resigned as Premier on 6 March 2013, and was succeeded by Denis Napthine.

 Early life

 Ted Baillieu is the youngest son of Darren and Diana Baillieu.
 He is also the younger brother of solicitor Ian Baillieu, former ABC presenter Fiona Baillieu, author David Baillieu, former journalist and Portsea activist Kate Baillieu (the widow of state Liberal politician Julian Doyle) and Olympic oarsman and America's Cup yachtsman Will Baillieu.
 His Walloon great-great-great-grandfather, Étienne Lambert Baillieux (1773–1816), migrated to England from Liège, Belgium.
 The 3rd Baron Baillieu, James William Latham Baillieu (b.
-1950) is his third cousin.
+1950) is his third cousin and his great uncle is William Laurence Baillieu.
 He is also the great-grandson of Victorian politician William Knox.
 He was raised in the Melbourne suburb of Toorak and educated at Melbourne Grammar School and the University of Melbourne, where he graduated in 1976 with a Bachelor of Architecture degree.
+Baillieu is related to the Myer family.